All Blogs

 Your workforce's linguistic composition directly impacts document language choices.
 If you employ workers from diverse backgrounds, providing materials only in English may create barriers to understanding critical information.

-For example, in the construction industry, where nearly two-thirds of U.S. workers don’t speak English as their primary language, multilingual documentation becomes essential for effective communication.
+In the construction industry, for example, a significant portion of workers don't speak English as their primary language, making multilingual documentation essential for effective communication.
+Consider the primary languages spoken by significant portions of your workforce when developing documentation strategies.

 Legal Compliance